Hugh Roe O'Donnell: Character

 Described by Geoffrey Fenton as the "firebrand of all the rebels", Hugh Roe O'Donnell had an impulsive and bellicose personality.
 A 1590 bardic poet declared that O'Donnell was an arrogant youth whose imprisonment would help him cultivate values "appropriate to kingship".
 His four years in prison instilled within him a profound anti-English stance which shaped his aggressive military approach.
 O'Donnell was only anti-English on a political basis, as he willingly purchased English goods and firearms for his own purposes.
 He was described in 1601 as wearing English clothing and even going to mass in a "fine English gown", though equally he may have worn Spanish attire.

 Mountjoy called Tyrone (pictured) and O'Donnell "the two vipers of the kingdom".

 In contrast to his father-in-law Tyrone, who was known for bribing or elaborately bluffing his way out of trouble, O'Donnell preferred military solutions.
 The two men often clashed over their differing approaches but O'Donnell typically yielded to Tyrone's judgement.
 Despite O'Donnell's youth and brash attitude, within eighteen months of his inauguration he had radically changed the situation in West Ulster.
 His detailed notes on the Battle of Moyry Pass also show that he could develop somewhat complex battle plans.
 However, the pitfalls of his aggressive approach are evident—he lost over 100 confederate soldiers in an ill-fated 1597 assault on the Blackwater Fort.
 He also failed to anticipate Niall Garbh's betrayal and his poor foresight may have led to the defeat at Kinsale.
 Hiram Morgan described O'Donnell as a "gung-ho leader" whose military successes were limited.

 Morwenna Donnelly notes that it is unusual that O'Donnell never remarried after his divorce from Rose.
 Excluding his rejected proposal to Joan FitzGerald, he appeared uninterested in securing an heir and was in no hurry to marry his bride-to-be Rose following his escape from Dublin.
-O'Donnell had no known mistresses or illegitimate children, in stark contrast with Tyrone's four wives.
+O'Donnell had no known mistresses or illegitimate children, in stark contrast with Tyrone's multiple wives, concubines and children.
 Donnelly suggests that O'Donnell remained single because he coveted Donnell Gorm's wife, Honora MacSweeney na dTuath (daughter of O'Donnell's foster-father).
 Another explanation comes from colleague Donagh O'Mooney; he stated that the devoutly Catholic O'Donnell sought to join the Franciscan clergy after the war, which would require clerical celibacy.

 There are no surviving portraits or visual representations of Hugh Roe O'Donnell made in his lifetime.
 He presumably had red hair, as adjectives such as ruadh (Irish for red) were commonly employed in Irish names to refer to hair colour.